Koi No Yokan

-Koi No Yokan is the seventh studio album by American alternative metal band Deftones, released on November 12, 2012, by Reprise Records.
-Its title is a phrase from Japanese language "恋の予感", translating to "premonition of love".

-Koi No Yokan was met with widespread acclaim from critics upon its release, and debuted at number eleven on the US Billboard 200, selling over 65,000 copies in its first week of sales.
-According to Nielsen SoundScan, it has sold over 200,000 copies to date in the United States.
+Koi No Yokan is the seventh studio album by the American alternative metal band Deftones.
+It was released on November 12, 2012 by Reprise Records, and was produced by Nick Raskulinecz, which was the last album to be produced by him until private music (2025).
+Its title is a phrase from the Japanese language "恋の予感", translating to "premonition of love".
+The album was met with widespread acclaim from critics upon its release, and sold an estimated 65,000 copies in the first week.
+The album debuted at No. 11 on Billboard 200, and placed No. 5 on the Top Rock Albums.
+According to Nielsen Soundscan, the album has sold 350,000 copies in the US as of July 2025.

 Background

 Band frontman Chino Moreno characterized the album as "dynamic" with a full range of noise, noting an increased contribution of ideas by bassist Sergio Vega compared to their previous record, Diamond Eyes.
 A major change in the recording process came with the use of the Fractal Audio Systems Axe-Fx preamp/effects processor, which creates the sound of multiple outboard amps and pedals and allowed for different tones.
-Vega said the group was able to "bring Fractal into hotel rooms and run it into software and record ideas and flesh them out later".
+Vega claimed that the band was able to "bring Fractal into hotel rooms and run it into software and record ideas and flesh them out later".
 The group tracked guitar, bass and vocals, then recorded drums and replaced the guitar, bass and vocals.
 Vega confirmed that "everything was organic".

-Composition

-Described as having an "alternative metal vibe", the music incorporates experimental elements from the band's previous albums Saturday Night Wrist (2006) and Diamond Eyes (2010), incorporating elements from metal (including doom metal and groove metal), alternative rock, shoegaze, dream pop, hardcore punk, post-rock, and prog rock.
+Described as having an "alternative metal vibe" by Loudwire, the music incorporates experimental elements from the band's previous albums Saturday Night Wrist (2006) and Diamond Eyes (2010), incorporating elements from metal (including doom metal and groove metal), alternative rock, shoegaze, dream pop, hardcore punk, post-rock, and progressive rock.

 Release

-On September 19, 2012, the band released the song "Leathers" as a promotional single via a free download on their website.
-On October 8, 2012, "Leathers" was released as the album's first single.
-"Leathers" was also released as a limited-edition cassingle with "Rosemary" as the B-side.

-On October 3, 2012, the song "Tempest" premiered on PureVolume for streaming.
-"Tempest" was released as a single on October 9, 2012.
+The band announced the album as well as a tour for the album on August 30, 2012.
+On September 19, 2012, the band released the song Leathers as a promotional single via a free download on their website.
+Leathers was released as the album's first single on October 8, 2012.
+It was also released as a limited-edition cassingle with Rosemary on the B-side.
+On October 3, 2012, the song Tempest premiered on PureVolume for streaming.
+Tempest was released as a single on October 9, 2012.

 Koi No Yokan was released on vinyl in four versions: a standard retail version pressed on 140-gram black vinyl (3,000 units), a direct-to-consumer version on 180-gram black vinyl with foil-stamped numbered jackets (1,000 units), an international edition pressed on 180-gram vinyl and an exclusive edition sold through Hot Topic retailers pressed on 140-gram clear-colored vinyl (1,500 units).

-This was also the first album released through HDtracks.

-Tour

 The band launched a tour on October 9, 2012, which ended on November 21 in Los Angeles.
-The band played at venues with capacities between 1,000 and 4,000 with the goal being to allow fans to experience the music before the album was released.
+Before the album was released, the band played at venues with seating capacity between 1,000-4,000 to allow fans to hear the music early.